awsdocs/amazon-elasticache-docs/doc_source/redis/in-transit-encryption.md

 The following constraints on Amazon ElastiCache in\-transit encryption should be kept in mind when you plan your implementation:
 + In\-transit encryption is supported on replication groups running Redis versions 3\.2\.6, 4\.0\.10 and later\.
++ Modifying the in\-transit encryption setting, for an existing cluster, is supported on replication groups running Redis version 7 and later\.
 + In\-transit encryption is supported only for replication groups running in an Amazon VPC\.
 + In\-transit encryption is only supported for replication groups running the following node types\.
   + R6g, R5, R4, R3